mlcommons/tiny/v0.5/training/anomaly_detection/README.md

 ## Quick start

 Pre-trained models with validation logs are readily available in the `trained_models` folder.
-Some of these serve as reference for the TinyMLPerf benchmark for closed submissions.
+Some of these serve as reference for the MLPerf Tiny benchmark for closed submissions.
 Please refer to the README in the `trained_models` folder for more detail.

 To go through the whole training and validation process, instead, run the following commands: